ColinMudie/Re-Chord/README.md

-# MIDI
+# Re-Chord

 ## Description

-'App Name' is a Web App designed to help a new piano user learn chords.
+Re-Chord is a Web App designed to help a new piano user learn chords.
-'App Name' will take the signal from an incoming midi keyboard and convert it to sound.
+Re-Chord will take the signal from an incoming midi keyboard and convert it to sound.
-'App Name' allow a user to select a chord type and root ex: "C min9", the user will then play notes on their midi keyboard and be given a response if they are correct or not.
+Re-Chord allow a user to select a chord type and root ex: "C min9", the user will then play notes on their midi keyboard and be given a response if they are correct or not.
 A user can go into training mode and select multiple different chords which will be practiced in a random order

 ## User Story